-David Santoro is director and senior fellow of nuclear policy programs at Pacific Forum CSIS.
-He specializes in strategic and deterrence issues, as well as nonproliferation and nuclear security, with a regional focus on the Asia Pacific and Europe.
-Santoro’s current interests focus on cross-regional deterrence and assurance, especially between Northeast Asia and Europe, and on nonproliferation and nuclear security in Southeast Asia.
-He also manages the Forum’s track 1.5/2 nuclear policy dialogues.
-They include U.S.-China strategic nuclear dialogues; U.S.-Japan, U.S.-South Korea, and U.S.-Japan-South Korea extended deterrence dialogues; U.S.-Myanmar nonproliferation and nuclear security dialogues; and Asia-Pacific multilateral meetings on nonproliferation and nuclear security.
-Before joining Pacific Forum CSIS, Santoro worked on nuclear policy issues in France, Australia, Canada, and the United Kingdom.
-In spring 2010, he was a visiting research fellow at New York University’s Center on International Cooperation, and in 2010–2011, he was a Stanton Nuclear Security Fellow at the International Institute for Strategic Studies in London.
-Santoro is coeditor, with Tanya Ogilvie-White, of Slaying the Nuclear Dragon (University of Georgia Press, 2012) and author of Treating Weapons Proliferation (Palgrave, 2010).
-His essays have been published in several monograph series and academic journals, such as Nonproliferation Review, Proliferation Papers, and Survival, and his op-eds have appeared in the Bangkok Post, Bulletin of the Atomic Scientists, Japan Times, PacNet, and Wall Street Journal, among others.
-Santoro holds degrees in languages, literature, history, and international relations from various universities, including a Ph.D. from Macquarie University in Sydney, Australia.
-Follow David Santoro on Twitter @DavidSantoro1.
+David Santoro is president of the Pacific Forum.
+He specializes in strategic deterrence, arms control, and nonproliferation.
+Santoro’s current interests focus on great power dynamics and U.S. alliances, particularly the role of China in an era of nuclear multipolarity.
+His new volume U.S.-China Nuclear Relations: The Impact of Strategic Triangles was published by Lynne Rienner Publishers in May 2021.
+Santoro also leads several of the Pacific Forum's track 1.5 and track 2 strategic dialogues.
+Before joining the Pacific Forum, Santoro worked on nuclear policy issues in France, Australia, Canada, and the United Kingdom.
+In the spring of 2010, he was also a visiting fellow at New York University’s Center on International Cooperation and, in 2010–2011, he was a Stanton nuclear security fellow at the International Institute for Strategic Studies in London.
+Santoro is coeditor, with Tanya Ogilvie-White, of Slaying the Nuclear Dragon (University of Georgia Press, 2012) and author of Treating Weapons Proliferation (Palgrave Macmillan, 2010).
+His essays have been published in several foreign policy monograph series and journals, including the Nonproliferation Review, Proliferation Papers, Survival, and the Washington Quarterly, and his op-eds have appeared in the Bangkok Post, the Bulletin of the Atomic Scientists, the Japan Times, PacNet, the Sydney Morning Herald, and the Wall Street Journal, among others.